mrcberkay/Text-Analysis/README.md

 **Confirm:** Click "Confirm" to start the comparison.
 **Copy All:** Copies the results to your clipboard.

-We are continuously working on improving this tool, and your feedback is valuable!
+If you are interested in improving this tool, feel free to reach out!
+You can also make changes for your personal use.